Skip to the content.

 The recommended file extension for JSONC documents is .jsonc.

-The extension .json should be avoided, but is supported if a mode line is present at the start of the file:
+The extension .json SHOULD be avoided, but if it’s used, there SHOULD be a mode line present at the start of the file to indicate that it’s actually a JSONC file:

 For instance: